prakharsdev/ChromeDino/README.md

 ### Information

-Please refer to the document at   url: https://github.com/prakharsdev/ChromeDino/blob/master/UsingGeneticAlgorithmAsAGamePlayMechanicToPayChromeDinoGame.pdf for the informtion and how to execution
+Technical documentation of this project is available at url:   https://github.com/prakharsdev/ChromeDino/blob/master/UsingGeneticAlgorithmAsAGamePlayMechanicToPayChromeDinoGame.pdf

 ### Environment